danpla/gtimecalc/README.md

 You can copy a time string from an any source and paste it to both of time entries.
-The units of time can be separated by a colon, Unicode "RATIO" (U+2236), a comma or spaces.
+The units of time can be separated by a colon, a Unicode "RATIO" (U+2236), a comma or any number of spaces and tabs.
 The last component (seconds) is treated as a real number, others — as integers, which means that fractional part (if any) will be truncated.

 Time units in a string are parsed from right to left, so some of them, as well as separators between, can be omitted.
 In this case, they will be treated